 Hasselback is an easy and tasty way to cook root vegetables.
 While potatoes are a traditionally used in this Swedish style of cooking, we’ve added a delicious twist with our hasselback butternut squash recipe here.

-Hasselback refers to the way you slice the vegetable.
-Slice the squash at around 0.5cm intervals, making sure you don’t slice all the way to the bottom.
+Hasselback refers to the way you slice the squash.
+Slice at around 0.5cm intervals, making sure you don’t slice all the way to the bottom.
 Place two long wooden spoons either side of the squash.
 This will help to stop the knife from going all the way through.

 Butternut squash is available all year round, but is at its best between September and December.
 Not only is this versatile ingredient incredibly delicious, it’s also full of wellbeing goodness too.
 It’s high in a number of important vitamins and minerals – including vitamins A and C. Both of these vitamins have a supportive role in helping our immune system to function properly.
 They also help to mop up damaging free radicals that our cells produce as a natural part of metabolism.